MarcoMenti/Portfolio/content/project/Dashboard_Soccer_School_Indicators/index.md

 - **Comparison Metrics:** Comparison of previous and current performance, providing a clear view of improvements or declines in training operations.

 **Purpose:**
-This dashboard is an essential tool for football school coaches and managers, enabling detailed and practical analysis of training performance.
+This dashboard is an essential tool for soccer school coaches and managers, enabling detailed and practical analysis of training performance.
 It helps identify areas for improvement, track progress, and make informed decisions to optimize training sessions and enhance player development.

 <a href="dashboard.pdf" target="_blank">View Dashboard</a>